NeelMalwatkar/gossip-push-sum-sim/readme.md

 # Gossip and Push-Sum Simulator using Pony

 This project implements a simulator for Gossip and Push-Sum algorithms in distributed systems using the Pony programming language.
 The simulator supports various network topologies and allows for the comparison of convergence times between different algorithms and topologies.<br>
-This simulator provides a flexible platform for studying the behavior of Gossip and Push-Sum algorithms across various network topologies.
+It also provides a flexible platform for studying the behavior of Gossip and Push-Sum algorithms across various network topologies.
 By adjusting the input parameters, researchers and students can gain insights into the convergence properties and efficiency of these distributed algorithms.

 ## Table of Contents